RuojiaTao/robot/README.md

 - Researching a bridge between ROS1 and ROS2 using ROS1_bridge
 - Reasoning: the package is built on ROS1 (and our LIDAR is published in ROS2)
-- Trying to run DATMO on our robot by reviewing DATMO README and following the steps to successfully launch it
+- Trying to run DATMO on our robot by reviewing DATMO README and following the steps to successfully launch it /br
+# Week 8 Part 1: Theory

+- Understanding the logic of the DATMO Package:
+    - Reading through the research paper associated with the DATMO package
+        - Understanding the theory and logic
+        - Figuring out the input and output
+        - Identifying issues that can happen in a real race
+        - Watching the tutorial presentation of the package